minhtringuyennn/shutdown_scheduler/README.md

 # shutdown_scheduler
-A simple python script that shutdown PC after using given time.
+A simple python script that shutdown PC after using a given time.

 # Using